Deploying WordPress Using the CCI Console

 Subnet

 Select the subnet where the workloads are running.
 If no subnet is available, create one first.
-The subnet cannot be changed once selected.
+The subnet cannot be changed after the namespace is created.

 - A certain number of IP addresses (10 by default) in the subnet will be warmed up for the namespace.